 After a few years of training and mandatory qualifications, the world is your oyster as a skilled HVAC technician.
-Many techs will start by working for someone else – it’s a great way to build experience and connections.
-Later on, many tradespeople start considering starting their own HVAC business.
+Many technicians will start by working for someone else – it’s a great way to build experience and connections.
+Later on, many techs start considering starting their own HVAC business.
 The first thing to do is make a plan.

 Running a business is hard work, there’s no way around that.
 Sometimes it can feel like you’re riding a rollercoaster with no way of getting off.
 You’ll probably make a few mistakes and trip over your own feet once or twice, but when you get it right, it might be one of the most rewarding decisions you’ve ever made.

-This guide is built specifically for tradespeople thinking about starting an HVAC business or working as a self-employed HVAC contractor.
+This guide is built specifically for tradespeople thinking about starting an HVAC business or working as self-employed HVAC contractors.
 It’s packed full of information, templates and steps – everything you need to know about turning your skills into a profitable HVAC business.

 - Writing an HVAC business plan

 - Finances for your HVAC business